fabian-sp/GGLasso/paper/paper.md

 # Acknowledgements

 We thank Prof. Dr. Michael Ulbrich, TU Munich, for supervising the Master's thesis of FS that led to the development of the software.
-We also thank Dr. Zachary D. Kurtz for help with testing of the latent graphical model implementation.
+We also thank Dr. Zachary D. Kurtz for helping with testing of the latent graphical model implementation.

 # References